apache/druid/docs/content/querying/segmentmetadataquery.md

 * Estimated byte size for the segment columns if they were stored in a flat format

 * Estimated total segment byte size in if it was stored in a flat format

+#### interval

+* If present, the SegmentMetadataQuery will return the list of intervals associated with the queried segments.